siran/writing/posts/A New Vision On Money/A New Vision Of Money - 200 A new vision of money.md

 ---
-title: Second Part: A new vision of money"
+title: Second Part: A new vision of money
 date: 2025-11-26 18:46:00
 tags:
   - money